 Divide the PCR cycles into two stages.

-In the first stage, decrease the annealing temperature 1°C after each cycle.
+In the first stage, decrease the annealing temperature by 1°C after each cycle.

-Our annealing temperature is 55°C so, select the temperature 66°C for the first round of amplification.
+Our annealing temperature is 55°C so, select the temperature of 66°C for the first round of amplification.

-Now after each cycle the temperature decreased by 1°C hence for 15 cycles the temperature will decrease 15°C to the original temperature.
+Now after each cycle the temperature decreases by 1°C hence for 15 cycles the temperature will decrease to 15°C from the original temperature.

 So after the end of stage one, the annealing temperature of the reaction will be around 51°C.